user883311/simon-game/README.md

 - I can play in strict mode where if I get a button press wrong, it notifies me that I have done so, and the game restarts at a new random series of button presses.
 - I can win the game by getting a series of 20 steps correct.
 I am notified of my victory, then the game starts over.

-Hint: Here are mp3s you can use for each button: https://s3.amazonaws.com/freecodecamp/simonSound1.mp3, https://s3.amazonaws.com/freecodecamp/simonSound2.mp3, https://s3.amazonaws.com/freecodecamp/simonSound3.mp3, https://s3.amazonaws.com/freecodecamp/simonSound4.mp3.

 Fully responsive design, based on the viewport's size.

-The game is live at https://user883311.github.io/simon-game/.
+The game is live @ https://user883311.github.io/simon-game/.